prechelt/anwesende/README.md

   `a.nwesen.de` are relevant only for the host that actually serves that hostname, not for yours.
   They are present in the public repository for transparency only.)
-- You enter it into your settings file at `anwesende/.envs/.production` (for instance `SHORTURL_PREFIX=http://a.nwesen.de/z`) and restart your server:
+- You enter it into your settings file at `.envs/production.sh` (for instance `SHORTURL_PREFIX=http://a.nwesen.de/z`) and repeat step 4.
-  Do a `docker-compose -f production down` (which stops the server) and repeat the above steps 6, 7, and 9.

 If you do not want to use the short URL service, simply set SHORTURL_PREFIX to your installation URL instead,